“For those of you thinking of taking your family on vacation but you’re not 100% sure, take the trip.

-On our trip we’ve laughed, had fun, slept very little, watched our kids fall to the ground and make sand angels during family pictures, and borderline bout lost our minds because our toddlers were so tired & off schedule they could barely function.
-Does any of that really matter?
-No, because we’re headed home with memories that you can’t replace.
+On our family trip we’ve laughed, had fun, slept very little, watched our kids fall to the ground and make sand angels during family pictures, and borderline about lost our minds because our toddlers were so tired and off schedule they could barely function.

-My kids seen and experienced things they can’t see and do at home.
-They saw a sea turtle, crabs, fish, sting rays, and 3 manta rays swam within inches of my husband and 4 year old.
+My kids have seen and experienced things they can’t see and do at home.
+They saw a sea turtle, crabs, fish, sting rays, and three manta rays swam within inches of my husband and 4-year-old.
 That’s an experience you can’t replace.
 Take the trip.

 My kids laughing and reliving moments that happened on this trip is more than priceless to me.